A woman who is a PCAOB auditor reviewing documents from a client

 A PCAOB audit is an essential tool for maintaining transparency, accountability, and trust in publicly traded companies.
 The SEC requires that all public companies trading in the US securities market be audited annually by a PCAOB-registered public accounting firm and complete a quarterly review engagement.

 Additionally, companies that have registered an Initial Public Offering (IPO) with the SEC must have a public company audit performed before the offering can be completed.
-Companies are required to make the annual report public, so investors and other stakeholders can have a clear and comprehensive view of the company’s financials.
+Companies are required to make the annual report public so investors and other stakeholders can have a clear and comprehensive view of the company’s financials.

-Work with An Experienced PCAOB Audit Team
+Work with An Experienced Accounting Team for SOX 404 Compliance

 Our team of talented professionals understands the complex rules associated with regulatory compliance.